Skip to content

 A chart's control surface is the full set of authored properties available on a single chart.
 In Dataface, that surface is primarily top-level chart fields plus a typed style object.

 This page is intentionally family-oriented rather than exhaustive.
-For the implementation-backed source of truth, including table, KPI, spark, and spark_bar property coverage, see the Single-Chart Property Catalog.
+For the implementation-backed source of truth, including table, KPI, spark, and spark_bar property coverage, see the YAML Schema Reference.

 Table Charts